Ayushmaan2001/instagram-clone/README.md

 # instagram-clone
-Firts install all Node modules using node i
+First install all Node modules using node i

 # .env file
 Add tour own env file to the project